 2.«#» “Hard Operating Constraint”(XX/XX/XX Version) means an Operating Constraint that may not be exceeded without express consent from project operators, owners, or other federal agencies responsible for establishing such Operating Constraints.
 [SL]

-2.«#» “Heavy Load Hours” or “HLH”(XX/XX/XX Version) means hours ending 0700 through 2200 hours Pacific Prevailing Time (PPT), Monday through Saturday, excluding holidays as designated by the North American Electric Reliability Corporation (NERC).
-BPA may update this definition as necessary to conform to standards of the Western Electricity Coordinating Council (WECC), North American Energy Standards Board (NAESB), or NERC.
-[LF, SL, BL]
+2.«#» “Heavy Load Hours” or “HLH”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]

 2.«#» “HLH Diurnal Shape”(XX/XX/XX Version) means a distribution of energy between the Diurnal periods in which more megawatt‑hours per hour are applied in the Heavy Load Hour (HLH) periods than megawatt‑hours per hour applied in the Light Load Hour (LLH) periods.
 Such distributions are determined by «Customer Name» consistent with section 8 of Exhibit A. [LF]